bluz71/bluz71.github.io/_posts/2017-06-28-current-treats-future-wants-of-neovim.md

 Neovim has no such flashing since it invokes such system commands in the background and uses pipes to connect results back to the edit session.

-Note however, modern plugins such as [Neomake](https://github.com/neomake/neomake) and [ALE](https://github.com/w0rp/ale) render this `makeprg`/ `errorformat`-based tool launching somewhat moot these days.
+Note however, modern async-linting plugins such as [Neomake](https://github.com/neomake/neomake) and [ALE](https://github.com/w0rp/ale) render this `makeprg`/ `errorformat`-based tool launching somewhat moot these days.